scientific-python/repo-review/docs/families.md

 The `name` will be shown instead if given.
 The families will be sorted by `order` then key.
 And a `description` will be shown after the name if provided;
-it is expected to be in markdown format.
+it is expected to be in Markdown format.

 ```{versionadded} 0.9
 Descriptions are now supported.